eBook Collection (EBSCO)

-Reference - resources such as encyclopedias, dictionaries, or handbooks that organize information on general or specialized topics in a succinct manner for quick dicovery and effective retrieval.
+Reference - resources such as encyclopedias, dictionaries, or handbooks that organize information on general or specialized topics in a succinct manner for quick discovery and effective retrieval.

-Database - a searchable complation of data designed to help researchers identify potentially useful resources; typically focuses on a specific resource type (e.g. articles) and/or discipline or subject area.
+Database - a searchable data set gathered to help researchers identify potential resources; typically focuses on a specific resource format (e.g. articles from journals or books or reference articles) and/or discipline or subject area.
 May also include direct links to full text of the resources described.
 Scope and parameters for inclusion are determined by the content provider (e.g. ATLA or OTA publishers) and can be reviewed in the database Helps.

-Database host - agents such as EBSCO and ProQuest that provide searchable access to a group of hosted databases.
+Database host - an agent such as EBSCO (EBSCOhost) that provide searchable access to a group of hosted databases.

-Periodicals - serials that are published at regular intervals, e.g. quarterly, annually, etc.
+Periodical - a serial that is published at regular intervals, e.g. quarterly, annually, etc.

-Journals - scholarly periodicals with a defined subject focus.
+Journal - a scholarly periodical with a defined subject focus.

-Peer-reviewed - articles that have undergone a review process [to validate the scholarship prior to publication]
+Peer-reviewed - articles that go through a review process to validate the scholarship prior to publication

-Select the Find Articles in Databases tab of this guide for some suggestions for becoming more efficient and effective in searching for and discovering relevant articles through the library's databases.
+Select the Find Articles in Databases tab of this guide.
+Its suggestions will help you to become more efficient and effective as you research and discover relevant articles through the library's research tools.